Common land and town or village greens

 Planning and Environment

 We maintain the register and process common land and village green searches.
-A Common Land and Village Green search will identify Common Land and Village Green registered over a particular area of land that you are interested in.
+A Common Land/Village Green search will identify, Common Land and Village Green registered over a particular area of land that you are interested in.

 Corrective Applications under Part 1 of the Commons Act 2006

-As of 1st April 2018, applications can be made under section 19(2)(a) and paragraphs 6-9 of Schedule 2 of the Commons Act 2006 so as to correct mistakes made in the Common Land and/or the Town or Village Green Registers.
+As of 1st April 2018 applications can be made under section 19(2)(a), paragraphs 6-9 of Schedule 2 of the Commons Act 2006.
+This is to correct mistakes made in the Common Land and/or the Town or Village Green Registers.
 This will allow for the removal of buildings/land that was incorrectly registered.
 Evidence will need to be submitted with the application to show why it is believed a mistake has been made.

-Where a landowner considers that the mistake was made by Buckinghamshire County Council as the Commons Registration Authority (CRA), applications should be made under section 19(2)(a) Commons Act 2006.
-Such applications are free of charge.
+Where a landowner considers that the mistake was made by Buckinghamshire County Council as the Commons Registration Authority (CRA).
+Applications should be made under section 19(2)(a) Commons Act 2006.
+These are free of charge.

-Where the considered mistake has been made by another party and not the CRA, then an application should be made under paragraphs 6-9 of Schedule 2 Commons Act 2006; there is a two-stage fee applicable to such applications and this is set out below:
+Where the considered mistake has been made by another party, not the CRA.
+Then an application should be made under paragraphs 6-9 of Schedule 2 Commons Act 2006.
+There is a two-stage fee applicable.

-- Initial payment of £1445 to be received with the application.
-If the application is straight forward and no objections/representations are received, then no further payment will be required.
+- Initial payment of £1,531.80 to be received with the application.
+If there are no objections/representations received, then no further payment will be required.

-- If objections/representations are received from parties with a legal interest in the land or if the County Council has an interest in the land, then the matter will be referred to the Secretary of State for determination either by a Public Hearing or a Public Inquiry.
-A further fee of £1120 will need to be paid and alongside that, the Secretary of State will charge for their time.
-A schedule of their charges can be found at schedule 6 in The Commons Registration (England) Regulations 2014.
+- If objections/representations are received from parties with a legal interest in the land or if the County Council has an interest in the land.
+This will be referred to the Secretary of State either by a Public Hearing or a Public Inquiry.
+A further fee of £1,188.20 will need to be paid and alongside that, the Secretary of State will charge for their time.

 - If objections/representations are received from any other party, then the County Council will hold a non-statutory Public Inquiry.
-A further free of £1180 will need to be paid, and additional to that any independent inspector/barrister fees that are incurred.
+A further fee of £1,251.86 will need to be paid, and additional to that any independent inspector/barrister fees that are incurred.
 An estimate of costs will be presented to you and this will need to be paid prior to an Inquiry being organised.

 The Countryside and Rights of Way Act 2000 gives people new rights to walk on areas of open country and registered common land.
-For further information, visit the Countryside Access website.
+For further information, visit the Countryside Access .